Code-Institute-Submissions/Todd-bit-milestoneproject2_MayResub/README.md

 ### Design Choices

+#### Font

+I decided that the bold and simple Impact font would suit this website in the best way.

 #### Colors

-I used four fall colors for this site - goldenrod, dark green, slate-grey and mild blue.
+I used five fall colors for this site - goldenrod, dark goldenrod, dark green, light-slate-grey and blue.
 I feel that this area looks espescially handsome in the fall, at which time these colors can be spotted.
+The background color for this website is beige.

 #### Icons

 The icon in this website was taken from Font Awesome.
-I chose the train icon.
+I chose the train icon because of the regions railroad history.

 ### User Experience - Information, Presentaion, Look and Feel